-1.11.1 The council works in partnership with many other enforcement agencies such as the Police, HM Revenue and Customs, the Home Office, DVSA, Department of Work and Pensions, benefit fraud etc. The council will share information with other departments or regulatory bodies where appropriate.

-- 1.11.2 The council is legally required to provide information if requested, pursuant to a criminal offence, or to detect fraud, or immigration offences. - 1.11.3 The legislation also requires local authorities to maintain a public register. - 1.11.4 The council will work with neighbouring authorities and report to them any relevant matters that relate to their licence holders. - 1.11.5 The Council will provide information to the national revocation and refusal register.
+- 1.11.1 The council works in partnership with many other enforcement agencies such as the Police, HM Revenue and Customs, the Home Office, DVSA, Department of Work and Pensions, benefit fraud etc. The council will share information with other departments or regulatory bodies where appropriate. - 1.11.2 The council is legally required to provide information if requested, pursuant to a criminal offence, or to detect fraud, or immigration offences. - 1.11.3 The legislation also requires local authorities to maintain a public register. - 1.11.4 The council will work with neighbouring authorities and report to them any relevant matters that relate to their licence holders. - 1.11.5 The Council will provide information to the national revocation and refusal register. - 1.11.6 The Licensing Authorities Privacy and Data Retention policy can be found on licensing pages of the Council's website.

-1.12.1 Rights of Appeal
+1.12 Rights of Appeal